yamiM0NSTER/FunctionDumper/README.md

 # FunctionDumper
-IDA plugin for dumping function instructions
+IDA python plugin for dumping function instructions

 # How to use
 Grab the ``FunctionDumper.py`` file and put it in your IDA installation folder in ``plugins`` subfolder.
 Next time you right click on Text or Graph view, if a function is present at selected area, context menu will contain ``Dump Function`` option.
 Upon clicking ``Dump Function``, Output window will contain something along this: